-Especially the kind of meadows, where only two or maybe three times a year hay is made, offers food and a perfect habitat to countless plants and animals.
+Especially the kind of meadows, where only two or maybe three times per year hay is made, offers food and a perfect habitat for countless plants and animals.

 There is nothing worse for the biodiversity than environmental toxins.

-Often, users are unaware of the huge damage they are doing by using sometimes called “harmless” insecticides or herbicides.
+Often, users are unaware of the vast damage they are doing by using sometimes called “harmless” insecticides or herbicides.

 Unfortunately, many poisons are still permitted which damage our plant and animal life to an extent that we cannot yet foresee.

-By using poisons that accumulate in nature (eg. neonicotinoids), countless species are already completely extinct or threatened with extinction.
+By using poisons that accumulate in nature (e.g., neonicotinoids), countless species are already extinct or threatened with extinction.

 This is one of the main reasons slug and snail problems are affecting many gardens year after year.

-The fact that many insects are already extinct, makes it possible for mollusks to multiply and spread so rapidly.
+The fact that many insects are already gone makes it possible for mollusks to multiply and spread so rapidly.

 A species once lost can never be brought back.
 Therefore, it is invaluable to relearn to cultivate the garden without modern age poisons.

-There are many ways and means which can help to promote a species-rich habitats.
-The above mentioned ones are just a few of them.
+There are many ways and means which can help to promote species-rich habitats.
+The ones as mentioned earlier are just a few of them.